SharePoint/sp-dev-docs/docs/transform/modernize-userinterface-site-pages-ui.md

 ---
-title: Transform classic pages to modern client-side pages using UI
+title: Transform classic pages to modern pages using UI
-description: Explains how to transform classic wiki and web part pages into modern client side pages using the SharePoint UI ms.date: 10/11/2019 ms.prod: sharepoint
+description: Explains how to transform classic wiki and web part pages into modern pages using the SharePoint UI ms.date: 12/13/2019 ms.prod: sharepoint
 localization_priority: Priority
 ---